Ldsc2002/CompetencySystemApi2.0/Truffle/docs/CompetencySystem.md

-#Competency storing system

-   //Competency stroting structure
-   //@atribute id: The id of the Competency in the external storing system
+# Competency storing system

+### Competency structure

-   //@atribute KEamount: The amount of Knowledge Elements that the struct Competency {
+   struct Competency {
        uint24 id;
        uint8 KEamount;
    }

+Competency stroting structure

+- **id**: The id of the Competency in the external storing system
+- **KEamount**: The amount of Knowledge Elements that the

    //Array of the store Competencies
    Competency[] private _competencys;